-2021 OCECD PROGRAMS FOR PARENTS AND SCHOOLS
+2022 OCECD PROGRAMS FOR PARENTS AND SCHOOLS

-OCECD held a number of grants in 2021 that allowed us to provide programming and supports to Ohio parents, families, students and professionals.
-A few are highlighted in the pages below.
+OCECD held a number of grants and contracts in 2022 that allowed us to provide programming and supports to Ohio parents, families, students, and professionals.
+Many are highlighted in the pages below.

-IDEA Parent, Community, and Educator Collaboration - The Ohio Coalition for the Education of Children with Disabilities (OCECD) staff provide support services to parents and families of children with a disability.
-They respond to inquiries from school districts, the general public and specifically to families of children with a disability to provide information, support, and assistance regarding special education programs and services.
-Our staff answer telephone inquiries, meet one-on-one with families as necessary, provide guidance in understanding IDEA, the Ohio Operating Standards, and the provision of services available in the local school district.
+IDEA Parent, Community, and Educator Collaboration - The Ohio Coalition for the Education of Children with Disabilities (OCECD) receives funding through the Ohio Department of Education's Office for Exceptional Children so that our staff can provide support services to parents and families of children with a disability.
+Our staff respond to inquiries from school districts, the general public and, specifically, to families of children with a disability to provide information, support, and assistance regarding special education programs and services.
+They answer telephone inquiries, meet one-on-one with families as necessary, provide guidance in understanding IDEA, the Ohio Operating Standards, and the provision of services available in the local school district.

 Additionally, OCECD staff collaborate with Ohio's 16 State Support Teams (SSTs) to coordinate efforts to establish a consistent level and means of services.
-We also provide a bridge for communication between parents, schools and the State Support Team Family Consultants.
+We also provide a bridge for communication between parents, schools, and the State Support Team Family Consultants.

-OCECD staff provide support services to families of students with a disability through individualized, personalized information review, communication with school district staff, attendance at school team meetings - as necessary, if invited by the parent or school staff, and dissemination of information related to both Parent Mentor services and special education programs.
+OCECD staff provide support services to families of students with a disability through individualized, personalized information review, communication with school district staff, attendance at school team meetings as necessary, if invited by the parent or school staff, and dissemination of information related to both Parent Mentor services and special education programs.

 Ohio Department of Health - OCECD works with the Ohio Department of Health through the Joint Commission on Infant Hearing, an early detection and intervention program.
-OCECD contacts all families of infants who have not passed their initial Hearing Screening performed at the hospital.
+OCECD contacts all families of infants who have not passed their initial hearing screening performed at the hospital after birth.
 Our staff connects with each family by phone to make sure that they have scheduled a follow-up appointment with an audiologist.
 Another aspect of this work is to encourage the families of children who have been diagnosed as hearing impaired to give their permission for referral into Part C Early Intervention Services, which will provide the expertise and assistance available to them to address their needs and those of their child.
-This early connection with local resources gives families assurance that there will be someone who will be able to guide them through the ongoing process of support for their child's needs.
-In addition, OCECD provides financial support for a family who is currently enrolled in Ohio's Part C program, with a child who is younger than three and is deaf or hard of hearing, to attend the Annual Early Hearing Detection and Intervention Conference.
-Conference keynote and session topics are presented that share the latest and newest information with families.
-This experience additionally gives the family an opportunity to meet similar families and the professionals in this field.
+This early connection with local resources is meant to give families assurance that there will be someone to accompany and guide them through the ongoing process of support for their child's needs.
+In addition, OCECD provides financial support for a family who is currently enrolled in Ohio's Part C program, with a child who is younger than three and is deaf or hard of hearing, to enable them to attend the Annual Early Hearing Detection and Intervention Conference.
+Conference keynote and session topics are presented that share the latest and newest information in this field with families.
+This experience additionally gives the family an opportunity to meet other families with similar needs and the professionals in this field.